averykhoo/recipes/recipes/confectionery/lazy-brownies.md

 # Lazy Brownies

-scale up as necessary to fit your pan, the original recipe called for 4 eggs
+one portion makes about 260ml of brownie. scale up as necessary to fit your pan. this is how big a pan you need for a 1-inch tall brownie:

 | scale | square | round |
 |-------|--------|-------|